Pranav19Kandwal/AES_Sbox/README.md

-Part1: In this project, we will implement AES Sbox and its inversion in sage.
+Part1: In this project, I have implemented AES Sbox and its inversion in sage.
-Part2: Afterwards, we also implement AES Sbox design in Verilog.
+Part2: Afterwards, I have also implemented AES Sbox design in Verilog.